accordproject/techdocs/website/versioned_docs/version-0.23.0/model-classes.md

 }
 ```

+Assets are implicitly `identified` if you do not specify your own identifing property.
+The property name is `$identifier`.

 Assets are typically used in your models for the long-lived identifiable Things (or nouns) in the model: cars, orders, shipping containers, products, etc.

 ## Participants